abpio/abp-commercial-docs/en/abp-framework-vs-abp-commercial.md

 * All [license types](https://commercial.abp.io/pricing) has the premium forum support.
 Your questions are answered by the ABP Framework development and experienced support team with a high priority.
 * Enterprise license includes email & private ticket support too.

-If you only use the open source project, you still get community support on the [Stack Overflow](https://stackoverflow.com/questions/tagged/abp) and the [GitHub issues](https://github.com/abpframework/abp/).
-However, commercial customers have higher priority as you expect.
+If you only use the open source project, you still get community support from the [Stack Overflow](https://stackoverflow.com/questions/tagged/abp) and [GitHub Issues](https://github.com/abpframework/abp/).
+However, commercial customers have higher priority.